 Find a job in Germany using a recruitment agency

 Finding a job in Germany using a recruitment agency is an excellent induction into one of Europe’s most robust job markets.
 But where to start?
 Check out the German Yellow Pages under Arbeitsvermittlung for agencies.
 There are several international recruitment agencies operating in Germany, many of which list specialist jobs for foreigners.
-A good German recruitment agency will help you navigate German business culture, as well as requirements for visa and residence permits, if required.
+A good German recruitment agency will help you navigate German business culture, as well as requirements for German visas, if necessary.

 - Tiger Recruitment is a London-based recruitment agency specializing in PA and secretarial recruitment.
 They place candidates across mainland Europe, including Germany.